Elicia Garske

 South Bend TradeWorks

-Elicia Garske manages preservation projects for H.G.
-Christman Construction in South Bend.
-In her previous role as the historic preservation administrator for the City of South Bend, Elicia observed firsthand the challenge of locating skilled craftspeople who repaired vintage windows and that specialized in historic preservation.
-At home in La Porte, Elicia is the grounds superintendent for her neighborhood the Pine Lake Assembly–a historic lake retreat founded by settlers in the 1890s.
-Elicia’s honed her skills as an interior designer and a sustainable building advisor with each of the three personal houses she has renovated.
-Dedicated to educating people on the importance of historic preservation, Elicia is a founding board member of South Bend TradeWorks, a non-profit group that rescues historic buildings and materials by reclaiming and selling architectural salvage and providing training on historic building renovation best practices.
+At her home in La Porte, Elicia serves as the Grounds Superintendent for Pine Lake Landowners’ Association, a historic lake retreat founded by settlers in the 1890s.
+She has also refined her skills as an interior designer and sustainable building advisor through the renovation of three personal residences.
+Committed to promoting the value of historic preservation, Elicia is a founding board member of South Bend TradeWorks, a nonprofit organization dedicated to rescuing historic buildings and materials.
+The organization also focuses on reclaiming and selling architectural salvage and offering training in best practices for historic building renovation.

 For Elicia’s Fellowship project, South Bend TradeWorks assisted Elicia to develop a summer apprenticeship-style program to connect skilled preservation contractors with local high school, technical school, and college trades programs.
 The program trained participants in historic window repair, siding repair, floor repair, masonry, and deconstruction.
 The curriculum paired beginner students with skilled craftspeople to observe and participate in actual repair projects.